-Those together would make for a pretty epic destination, but the fact that there are some amazing Banff cabins to cozy in to make this area of the world even better.
+Those together would make for a pretty epic destination, but the fact that there are some fantastic Banff cabins to get cozy in makes this area of the world even better.
 Here are some of the best cabins in Banff to enjoy on your trip.

-The Coziest Banff Cabin Rentals
+Cozy Banff Cabin Rentals

 Castle Mountain Chalets

-Located in Castle Junction, Castle Mountain Chalets have some of the best cabins in Banff you can stay at.
-They have six different types of Chalets to stay at and all our amazing and will make you feel all cozy inside.
+Located in Castle Junction, Castle Mountain Chalets have some of the best cabins in Banff you can stay at; well I guess they would call them “Banff chalets.”
+They have six different types of Banff Chalets to stay at, and all are amazing and will make you feel all cozy inside.

-Each Banff cabin has a gas fireplace, queen pull-out sofa bed, and flat screen TV.
+Each Banff cabin has a gas fireplace, queen pull-out sofa bed, and flat-screen TV.
 There are also full kitchens and WiFi.
 Meaning it truly is a home away from home here.

 Paradise Lodge & Bungalows

 These Banff cabins have all been modernized even though they were built in the 1930s.
 They are cute and perfect for anyone wanting to live out their mountain fantasies.
-Although they are modern with kitchens mini-fridges, microwaves, and coffee makers they are rustic and charming.
-Each cabin has a cozy fireplace to hang out on those chilly winter nights.
+Although they are modern with kitchens, mini-fridges, microwaves, and coffee makers, they are rustic and charming.
+Each cabin has a cozy fireplace to hang out on those chilly nights.

-While most people prefer to stay at the Fairmont on Lake Louise I actually think the Paradise cabins are a much better value, more down to earth, and a whole lot cheaper.
+While most people prefer to stay at the Fairmont on Lake Louise, I actually think the Paradise cabins are a much better value, more down to earth, and a whole lot cheaper.
 The Chateau is, quite frankly, the most overpriced and overrated place to stay in Banff.

 Johnston Canyon Bungalows

-Johnston Canyon Bungalows has been family owned since 1926 and is conveniently located right at the start of Johnston Canyon.
+Johnston Canyon Bungalows has been family-owned since 1926 and is conveniently located right at the start of Johnston Canyon.
 They have 42 cabin-style accommodation that varies in size and room amenities.
 Most of the bungalows have a large open bedroom, porch area, wood-burning fireplace, as well as luxury amenities like a flat-screen tv, bridge, and bathrobes.
 They are some of the most romantic places you can stay in Banff.

 They also operate the Black Swift Bistro and the Market Cafe – some of the only places you can find food on the Bow Valley Parkway.
-It’s a great Banff cabin to stay not only on the entire parkway, but all of Banff!
+It’s a great Banff cabin to stay not only on the entire parkway but all of Banff!

 Storm Mountain Lodge